The purpose of this site is to function as an

 until a team member places his hands on you and lifts you up.
 If a team

-member arbitrarily gets up, he may become an impediment to the rest of the
+member arbitrarily gets up, he may become an impairment to the rest of the

 team's movements.
-Another possibility is that he would rise into the path of
+Another possibility is that you would rise into the path of

 a team member's bullet.